 From the Uwe Dune you can walk further to the sea and enjoy the view from the top of the Red Cliff over the North Sea.
 The red cliff is also famous for being one of the most beautiful spots to watch the sunset.
 When the sunlight hits the red cliff the colors are even more glowing than by day.
 Do it like the locals from Kampen – grab a glass of champagne and enjoy the sunset up on the Red Cliff!

-Buhne 16 beach bar – Old hipsters, champagne and pure nature
+Buhne 16 beach bar: Old hipsters, champagne & pure nature

 If you are by bike, the famous beach bar Buhne 16 is only a short ride away from Kampen.
 You can rent bikes everywhere on the island – and don’t make the same mistake I did!
 I rented a regular bike, but in the end I’ve regretted that I didn’t take an e-bike!
 The winds on Sylt can be awfully strong sometimes, so you’re definitely better off with an e-bike!

 To get to Buhne 16 you will have to park your bike on the bike pathway – you aren’t allowed to enter the dunes by bike.
 Shortly before the beach there’s a small booth where you will have to show your guest card.
 No matter where you are staying on the island you are required to pay a guest fee of a few Euros per day.
 In exchange, you will get this guest card which gives you free access to all beaches (otherwise you need to pay a few Euros on site).

 The beach bar Buhne 16 is located in between the dunes, protected from the strong winds.
 At first sight, it isn’t very spectacular.
 It’s a simple beach bar with a small menu – and the snacks like the potato salad aren’t special at all.
 Nevertheless, the atmosphere is one of a kind – Buhne 16 has still a little bit of the legendary Jetset hippie vibe of the 60s when Sylt was one of the favorite destinations of European bohemians.